How to Build an Email List: Ultimate Guide in 2023

 Other email service providers use different built-in tools for the pop-overs report to build the list, like Privy.
 You can also download some apps on your own to build those pop-overs newsletter sign-ups.

 Some businesses are doing this really cool thing with quizzes like, “Hey, did you find your desired product?
 How can we help you?” and more stuff like that.
-So, that way, they take you down a guided journey, helping you find the right product while also collecting some valuable data to understand how they can serve you best in the future.
+So, that way, they take you down a guided journey.
+They help you find the right product.
+Simultaneously, they collect some valuable data to understand how they can serve you best in the future.
 And honestly, this is one of the most impressive things I have seen where businesses use the quizzes to educate and inform you along that journey.

 Groups like Andie Swimmers and Hydration Precision are also doing an amazing job using the same quizzes.
 For example, the latter helps people find their perfect hydration plan by asking them questions like what sport they’re doing, how humidity is in the location there, and how long they’re exercising.
 And then there are sources like Octane AI that make the process a whole lot easier.